nikkhil160/nikhil/clv12sdbl000108l2dlerf6b7.md

 ---

 That's it.
 Now you can run ads and track the Calendly conversions (meetings) on your Google Ads.
-If you need help or you want me to do it for you then you can check [contact me](https://calendly.com/nikhil-pro/30min?utm_source=calendly_blog_post&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08) and I will be happy to assist you.

-%%[calcom]